vivek-vishwanath/CircuitSim/README.md

 Building
 ========

 The provided gradle scripts can be used to easily build a JAR file.
-Just run `./gradlew jar` on Linux or `.\gradlew.bat jar` on Windows!
+Just run `./gradlew jar` on Linux/macOS or `.\gradlew.bat jar` on Windows!

 The release directory contains a `build.sh` script that automatically builds the JAR, and generates an executable image